Awareness of Cash-Based Assistance Programme

 The survey should be conducted after people receive the required information (see step 4) but before they have a chance to use the assistance.
 At the end of each interview, the enumerators should provide the respondent with any of the information s/he is missing (e.g. how to provide feedback to the aid agency) and ask whether s/he has any questions regarding the use of the provided assistance.
 At the same time, ensure that the enumerators do not provide this information during the interview, as this might influence the respondent's answers.

-6) To calculate the indicator’s value, divide the number of respondents aware of the required types of information (see step 3) by the total number of respondents and multiply the result by 100.
+6) To calculate the indicator’s value, divide the number of respondents aware of the required types of information (see step 3) by the total number of respondents.
+Multiply the result by 100 to convert it to a percentage.

 Disaggregate the results by gender, age group, location, disability, and other vulnerability criteria.